 So, let’s net this out.
 We’re talking about handguns and since lasers aren’t allowed in most bullseye competitions, our use case is recreation and plinking or personal defense.
 The question is simple.
 Does your method really matter?

 In the parallel approach, you’ll always be an inch and a half off from your aiming point.
-Assuming a 10-yard zero distance with the intersection approach, your worst-case scenarios are 1.5 inches low and right at 0 yards and 1.5 inches high and left at 20 yards.
-At longer distances, that high left figure will increase, but most people don't usually shoot past 20 yards or so.
+Assuming a 10-yard zero distance with the intersection approach, your worst-case scenarios are 1.5 inches high and left at 0 yards and 1.5 inches low and right at 20 yards.
+At longer distances, that low right figure will increase, but most people don't usually shoot past 20 yards or so.

 On paper, that may sound like a lot.
 In reality, it’s largely irrelevant.
 The question you need to ask is this.
 In a self-defense situation are you really capable of shooting to within an inch and a half of your precise aiming point?
 Probably not.
 Add movement and adrenaline to the equation and that 1.5-inch offset becomes meaningless.